-Crying might be a person’s way of surrendering to sadness and embrace their sorrow.
+Crying might be an individual’s way of surrendering to sadness and embrace their sorrow.
 It can connect with why they feel despondent.
 We need tears to keep the eyeball moist and contain proteins and other substances which maintain the eye’s health to battle the infection.
 It can symbolize that emotions are overflowing inside the minds, and those emotions can be happiness or sadness.
-Feelings are emotions that not always controllable, whether it is good or bad.
+Feelings are emotions that not always controllable, whether it is good/bad.

 Remember, crying is a highly evolved behavior; the reason for our tears is unique.
 It shares recognition of the significance and necessity.
-So, never be ashamed to cry, it is good crying and a survival tool for enormous healing, so let the tears flow present a real good cry.
+So, never be ashamed to call.
+It is good crying and a survival tool for enormous healing, so let the tears flow present a real good cry.

-Crying serves a purpose other than sadness; it has a biochemical method.
+Crying is available for a purpose other than sadness; it has a biochemical method.
 When tears flow, it releases stress hormones or toxins from the body.
-For this reason, it is best to acknowledge emotional feelings like sadness or depression.
-On top of that, because emotions are flooding in our minds, crying releases different chemicals inside the body that will make people feel better.
+For this reason, it is better to acknowledge emotional feelings like sadness or depression.
+Because emotions are flooding through our minds, crying releases different chemicals inside the body that assist people in doing a better job.

 Ten things you probably don’t know about Tears

 1. Tears originate from the lacrimal gland.

-2. Men and women are not equal when it comes to crying.
+2. Men and women are not consistent in crying.
 Women tend to shed more tears than men.
-The male tear duct is bigger than a female's, so when crying is in the near, the lady's tears will assemble onto her cheeks much quicker than the man's.
+The male tear duct is nobler than a female’s, so when crying is in the near, a lady’s tears will assemble onto her cheeks much quicker than the man’s.

-3. People tend to shed a little more tears as they get older
+3. People shed a few more tears as they get older

 4. Butterflies feed off the tears of yellow-spotted river turtles, and moths feed on elephant tears.

 5. Raw onions inflict tears, but cooked onions don’t.

-6. Tears come in more than one form, emotional tears, basal tears, and Reflex tears.
+6. Tears come in over one form, emotional tears, basal tears, and reflex tears.